Role of a Community Visitor

 Community Visitors are trained volunteers who work in pairs to visit and inspect mental health or state-run disability services.
 During visits and inspections, Community Visitors speak and engage with as many clients as possible to hear their views, ideas, feedback and experiences about the service and their care.

-Community Visitors may also advocate for a client regarding their care and treatment.
-With client consent, Community Visitors first communicate any issues to staff at the service to try and resolve matters.
+Community Visitors may also engage in a small amount of advocacy for a person regarding their care and treatment.
+With person's consent, Community Visitors first communicate any issues to staff at the service to try and resolve matters.
 They also provide the Principal Community Visitor with a written report on their visit.

 Reports cover whether clients: